 Sale of Goods and Services

 The HST is applied to all goods and services, with a few exceptions.
 To determine if the sale is taxable, find the good or service in the tax status chart.
-When issuing an invoice for a taxable good or service, the sales invoice must show:
+Unless specifically approved by Financial Services, all invoices must be issued through General Accounts Receivable (GAR) to ensure that the invoice meets Canada Revenue Agency (CRA) invoice requirements.

-With the adoption of the HST in July, 2010, new “place of supply” rules were introduced by Revenue Canada that make it necessary to charge tax based on where the product or service is being consumed.
+The Canada Revenue Agency’s “place of supply” rules require that tax is charged based on where the product or service is being consumed.

-Therefore, when selling goods or services that will be delivered outside of Ontario, the appropriate taxes must be included on the invoice as follows:
+Therefore, when selling goods or services that will be delivered to a province other than Ontario, the appropriate taxes must be included on the invoice as follows:

 • If the good or service is delivered to an HST-participating province, HST is applied as outlined below in place of the Ontario HST rate.